3 Days in Charleston: The Perfect Long Weekend Itinerary

 Liberty Square

 With coffee in hand, take a leisurely mile walk or Uber down to Liberty Square.
-This is where the ferry to Fort Sumter takes off, as well as where you can see some of the best views of Charleston’s Arthur J. Ravenel Bridge.
+This is where the ferry to Fort Sumter takes off, as well as where you can see some of the best views of Charleston’s Arthur Ravenel Jr. Bridge.

-Get in line to tour Fort Sumter on either the 9:00am, 12:00pm, or 2:30pm ferry.
+Get in line to tour Fort Sumter on either the 9:30am, 12:00pm, or 2:45pm ferry.
 You can grab your tickets here.

 Fort Sumter